 There are plenty of wooden hangboards or fingerboards for climbing training out there, but the Zlagboard has a few refinements to lift it beyond the everyday – unfortunately this applies to the price too.

 Let’s get the bad news out of the way first – the Zlagboard hangboard really isn’t cheap (£196.90 on Amazon).
-You could pick up the deservedly popular Beastmaker 2000 fingerboard for much less, or one of the fiercely-priced Crusher Matrix boards for almost half the wedge.
-However, the Zlag has several secret weapons that make it worth considering in spite of this financial drubbing.
+You could pick up the deservedly popular Beastmaker 2000 fingerboard for much less, or one of the fiercely-priced Crusher Matrix boards for almost half the wedge – indeed, we’ve taken a more detailed look at the competition in this Best climbing hangboard roundup, which has some top hangboarding/fingerboarding tips in it to boot.
+However, back to business – the Zlag has several secret weapons that make it worth considering in spite of this financial drubbing.

 Firstly, the hardware – the wooden element of the board is as prettily finished as either of the above, and made of seamless Alder wood.
 The 70x16x6cm Alder board is cut with an assortment of Jugs, Slopers (10/35°), Crimps/Pockets (10-45mm depths), all of which will need copious chalking/breaking in before you’ll stick them, especially the slopers, which out of the box are like shiny, new glass.